DilyOng/DilyOng.github.io/_pages/profiles.md

 nav_order: 7
 ---

 I am a current member of [The Handley Research Group](https://handley-lab.co.uk/) led by [Dr Will Handley](https://www.kicc.cam.ac.uk/directory/wh260), based in the Institute of Astronomy at the University of Cambridge.
-Our research focuses on Bayesian statistics, machine learning, and data analysis for astrophysics, cosmology and high energy physics.
+Our research group focuses on Bayesian statistics, machine learning, and data analysis for astrophysics, cosmology and high energy physics.

 <div class="row mt-3 justify-content-center">
     <div class="col-sm-3 mt-3 mt-md-0">